zus2/PyTrain/README.md

 2. Adjust speed with the left '+' and '-' buttons until the desired crawl speed is reached.
 3. Press the left center button to store the setting.
 4. The crawl speed is saved and will load automatically until reset.

+## Pytrain Simple
+An experimental version completely recoded.
+The core controller routine is much more efficient and responsive than Pytrain and could be the basis for a co,plete rework.
+Install the same way as the main Pytrain program.
+There are no specific instructions - it is very much isntall and go.

 ## Contribution
 We welcome contributions!
 To contribute: